skjalal99/Js_Mini_Projects/Js_color_flipper/readme.txt

    When the user clicks the button:
    - A new random color is generated
    - The background color of the page is updated
-   - The color code is shown in the text on the page
+   - The color code is shown in the text on the pages
    - The color code is logged to the console for reference

 How to Run: